-The space environment of Ganymede is filled with three populations of charged particles: (1) The thermal plasma corotating with the magnetic field lines of Jupiter (Kivelson et al., 2004; Poppe et al., 2018), (2) energetic particles of the Jovian magnetosphere with tens of keV to MeV energy consisting of H+, $O^{2+}$ , and $S^{3+}$ ions and electrons (Mauk et al., 2004; Allioux et al., 2013; Poppe et al., 2018; Plainaki et al., 2020a; Carnielli et al., 2020; Liuzzo et al., 2020 and chapter 14), and (3) the ions and electrons of Ganymede's own ionosphere (mostly $O_2^+$ for the ions; see Carnielli et al. (2020) and Chapter 17).
-The impacting particles penetrate Ganymede's surface at depths from hundreds of nanometres (slow ions) to metres (MeV electrons including their bremsstrahlung photon products) (Paranicas et al., 2002).
-In this process, particles can directly eject surface molecules (sputtering) and also trigger chemical reactions in the ice (radiolysis).
-In this section, we first characterize the particle precipitation for these surface processes (Section 15.3.1) and then proceed to the description of the irradiation processes taking place on the icy and non-icy surfaces of Ganymede (Sections 15.3.2.1 and 15.3.2.2).
+The space environment of Ganymede is filled with three populations of 215 charged particles: 1) The thermal plasma corotating with the magnetic field lines of Jupiter (Kivelson et al., 2004; Poppe et al., 2018), 2) energetic particles of the Jovian magnetosphere with tens of keV to MeV energy consisting of H+, O2+, and S3+ ions and electrons (Mauk et al. (2004); Allioux et al. (2013); Poppe et al. (2018); Plainaki et al. (2020a); Carnielli et al. (2020); Liuzzo et al. (2020) and book chapter 3.1), and 3) the ions and electrons of Ganymede's own ionosphere (mostly O2+ for the ions, see Carnielli et al. (2020) and book chapter 3.4).
+The impacting particles penetrate Ganymede's surface at depths from hundreds of nanometers (slow ions) to meters (MeV electrons including their bremsstrahlung photon products) (Paranicas et al., 2002).
+In this process, particles can directly eject surface molecules (sputtering) and also trigger chemical reactions in the ice surface molecules (sputtering) and also trigger chemical reactions in the ice (radiolysis).
+In this Section, we first characterize the particle precipitation for these surface processes (Section 3.1) and then proceed to the description of the irradiation processes taking place on the icy and non-icy surfaces on 230 Ganymede (Sections 3.2.1 and 3.2.2).

-15.3.1 Particle Precipitation on the Surface
+3.1.
+Particle Precipitation on the Surface

-The interactions between the Jovian plasma, Ganymede's intrinsic magnetic field, and the ionosphere make it very challenging to quantify the different particle populations and species bombarding Ganymede's surface.
-To compare the relative importance of particle populations, we must discern between the particle fluxes (where thermal plasma may dominate because of the higher number and density) and the deposited energy or sputtering rate or reaction rate per area, for which the energy of the particles and further energy-dependent parameters like the sputtering yield (see Section 15.3.2) must be taken into account.
-Consideration of particle precipitation at Ganymede must differentiate between the polar regions coinciding with open magnetic field lines versus the equatorial latitudes inside closed magnetic field lines and also between the leading versus the trailing hemisphere relative to the corotating Jovian plasma (see chapter 14).
+The interactions between the Jovian plasma, Ganymede's intrinsic magnetic field, and the ionosphere make it very challenging to quantifying the different particle populations and species bombarding Ganymede's surface.
+To compare the relative importance of particle populations, we must discern between the particle fluxes (where thermal plasma may dominate because of the higher number and density) and the deposited energy or sputtering rate or reaction rate per area, for which the energy of the particles and further energy-dependent parameters like the sputtering yield (see Section 3.2) must be taken into account.
+Consideration of particle precipitation at Ganymede must differentiate between the polar regions coinciding with open magnetic field lines versus the equatorial latitudes inside closed magnetic field lines and also between the leading versus the trailing hemisphere relative to the co-rotating Jovian plasma (see book chapter 3.1).

-The in situ measurements of the Galileo spacecraft in the 1990s allowed researchers to quantify the Jovian plasma environment for the first time.
-Based on these measurements, Cooper et al. (2001) and Mauk et al. (2004) compiled energy spectra of the main ions (H+, On+, and Sn+) and electrons and estimated energy fluxes on the surfaces of Europa, Ganymede, and Callisto (see Fig. 15.3 for Ganymede).
+The in-situ measurements of the Galileo spacecraft in the 1990s allowed to quantify the Jovian plasma environment for the first time.
+Based on these measurements, Cooper et al. (2001); Mauk et al. (2004) compiled energy spectra of the main ions (H+, On+, and Sn+) and electrons and estimated energy fluxes on the surfaces of Europa, Ganymede, and Callisto (see Fig. 3

+250 for Ganymede).
 Cooper et al. (2001) predicted for Ganymede that electrons were the dominant contributor in terms of deposited energy in the polar regions, whereas energetic S3+ and O2+ dominated the energy flux in equatorial regions.